 The way down was definitely a little scary, but also tons of fun and the views were amazing.
 On the way back we stopped at another stream to work on skipping rocks and looking for gold – the kids really loved that part.
 Then as we were looking in the water, we saw a snake swim up . . . we weren’t sure if it was poisonous or not.

-The staff was amazing, the tour was so much fun, and the food was yummy!
-Well worth the drive into Tennessee.
+The staff was amazing, the tour was so much fun!
+For this much family fun it is well worth the drive into Tennessee.

 French Broad Chocolate Lounge